-During the design of such retaining wall; sliding, bearing forces as well as the overturning must be given due consideration.
+During the design of such a retaining wall; sliding, bearing forces as well as overturning must be given due consideration.

-The gravity retaining wall can be further classified into the gabion wall, crib retaining wall and the bin retaining wall.
+The gravity retaining wall can be further classified into the gabion wall, crib retaining wall, and bin retaining wall.

 a.
 Crib Retaining Wall: